Vulcanric/Web-TicTacToe-Game/README.md

-Here's the updated README with the contributors section added:
+Here's the updated README with the project structure included:

 ---